 If your case is not on that list, do not worry.
-Just call us, and we will be happy to tell you if we handle your type of claim.
+We can review the specifics of your case.

-Most personal injury cases are negligence actions.
+Most personal injury cases involve negligence.
 In other words, if someone’s carelessness caused you to get hurt, you probably have a negligence claim.
-To win a negligence case, we have to prove all three of these factors:
+To win a negligence case, we must prove all three of these factors:

-3. The negligence caused the harm to you.
-If the crash happened because the at-fault driver was not looking where he was going due to texting, and plowed into the back of your car, injuring you, the negligence is the thing that caused your injuries.
+- The negligence caused you harm.
+If the crash happened because the at-fault driver was not looking where he was going due to texting and plowed into the back of your car, their negligence is the thing that caused your injuries.
 This scenario satisfies all three elements of negligence.

 Damages are unique in each person’s claim.
 The amount you can go after will depend on the facts of your case.
 Someone sitting next to you in the same car can experience injuries that are more or less severe than yours.
 The amount of compensation you can collect will depend on the details of your claim.